These ingredients are often found in the products that are actually used to clean our hair i.e shampoos and conditioners. And sometimes the water too!

 Product buildup in hair affects both the look and health of your hair.
 It prevents moisture and nutrients from entering your hair.
 This leaves your hair dry, frizzy, lifeless and dull looking.

 They also leave

 If you are suffering from the issues above, you need to consider clarifying your hair regularly.
-And I will guide through the process of removing the buildup below.
+Its easy and and I will guide through the process of removing the buildup below.

-To remove silicones, you need a sulfate based clarifying shampoo.
-Hence, when switching to natural haircare regime, it is advised to clarify your hair first to remove all the silicone buildup that natural shampoos cannot remove.
+To remove silicones, you need a sulfate-based clarifying shampoo.
+Hence, when switching to natural hair care regime, it is advised to clarify your hair first to remove all the silicone buildup in hair that natural shampoos cannot remove.

-You can use Apple cider vinegar (ACV) or lemon juice rinses to remove some amount of hard water minerals from your hair.
+You can use Apple cider vinegar (ACV) or lemon juice rinses to remove some amount of hard water mineral buildup from your hair.
 But

 Another option is to use shampoos with chelating agents like Disodium EDTA, Trisodium EDTA or sodium citrate.
 (I couldn’t find a chelating shampoo in India.
 Let me know if you know one.)